sebastiandres/GenericSimulationLibrary/docs/source/class.rst

 SimulationInterface class
 ==================================

-This is the class and its methods, that you should personalize to your needs.
+This is the proposed class and its methods, that you should personalize to your needs.

 .. autoclass:: simulation_interface.SimulationInterface
     :members: